ACDC: The Adverse Conditions Dataset with Correspondences for Robust Semantic Driving Scene Perception: Acknowledgment

 \subsection{Baselines and Oracles}

-We present the results of straightforward baselines for uncertainty-aware segmentation that are based on methods for standard semantic segmentation in Table~\ref{table:uiou:baselines}.
-We first evaluate three state-of-the-art methods using confidence maps that are constant and equal to 1, i.e., not modeling confidence.
+We present the results of straightforward baselines for uncertainty-aware semantic segmentation that are based on methods for standard semantic segmentation in Table~\ref{table:uiou:baselines}.
+We first evaluate three such methods using constant confidence maps equal to 1, not modeling confidence.
 In this case, AUIoU reduces to IoU.
 Any sensible method that models confidence should improve upon this baseline.
-Using the max-softmax scores output by these methods as confidence maps generally yields inferior results to globally constant confidence, as softmax is not a good proxy for confidence.
+Using the max-softmax scores of these methods as confidence maps generally yields inferior results to globally constant confidence, as softmax is not a good proxy for confidence.
 An upper bound for the performance of the examined methods is obtained by using a confidence oracle.
 More specifically, we use the binary complement of the ground-truth invalid mask $J$ as the confidence prediction.
 This raises AUIoU performance significantly across all conditions compared to the globally constant confidence baseline.
 The performance gap between the oracle and the baseline is largest for night, indicating that explicitly modeling uncertainty has the potential to improve performance especially in the nighttime domain.
 We have also trained \cite{simultaneous:segmentation:outliers} on ACDC, using the GT invalid masks for training its outlier detection part.
 The learned confidence by \cite{simultaneous:segmentation:outliers} leads to lower test set AUIoU (52.0\%) than constant confidence (53.0\%), indicating that a better modeling of uncertainty is needed in future approaches.